irmakerdem/treezy/README.md

 * Create an API
 * Create a database
 * Deploy an API
-* Create a dashboard that is easy to use and displays information in a clear way on multiple pages and screens
+* Create a dashboard that is easy to use and displays information in a clear way on multiple screens
 * Write modular, reusable components, and create a single-page application that simulates multiple pages using Router and conditional rendering
 * Implement a robust testing suite using Cypress
 * Make network requests to our API endpoints to retrieve and manipulate data